 What to Look for When Hiring a Consultant

-Be sure to consider cost of services and contract details in your hiring search.
+• Be sure to consider the cost of services and contract details in your hiring search.

 Hiring independent contractors to build a blended workforce can result in many benefits for your company.
 Freelance workers give enterprises increased flexibility.
-By outsourcing work to an independent contractor, companies often save on the many costs associated with hiring a full-time employee.
-Independent contractors also give hiring managers access to in-demand skills—these are works who have built businesses on the specialized services they provide.
+By outsourcing work to an independent contractor, companies often save on the many costs of hiring a full-time employee.
+Independent contractors also give hiring managers access to in-demand skills—these are workers who have built businesses on the specialized services they provide.

 1. Overall Fit with the Project Role

-Most importantly, you want to hire the independent contractor who best fits the work you need done.
-Finding this person starts considering the description of your project opportunity and considering what qualifications are needed for the job.
+Most importantly, you want to hire an independent contractor who best fits the work you need done.
+Finding this person starts with considering the description of your project opportunity and the qualifications needed for the job.
 Before you start writing your job posting, be sure to get input from team members and managers who will be working with the contractor.

 If you’re looking for a more formal way to hire an independent contractor, you might consider posting a RFP (Request for Proposal).
 A RFP requires an applicant to respond to specific questions and prompts about their experience and the approach they would take to working on your project.